 Social relations of production is another way of referring to the class structure.
 The social relations of production refers to the social relationships that people enter into in the production or delivery of goods and services.
-From a Marxist perspective these social relations of production are inevitably those of owners and non-owners or those who control the work and those who do not control the work.
+From the perspective of Marxism these social relations of production are inevitably those of owners and non-owners or those who control the work and those who do not control the work.

 In social relations of production way of thinking, social class is founded on the economy of any society and it is the pattern of class relations that give a society its central character.